AditiJoshi12/Aftokinito/README.md

 Priority Based Decision Support System using Randomized Multiple Criteria Decision Making.

-This is the Challenge 2 : Data Analysis in Automotive Industry of
+This is the Challenge 2 : Data Analysis in Automotive Industry of Microsoft Engage 2022 Mentorship Program.

+The Automotive Industry in India is 4th largest as of 2021.
+In 2022, it became 4th largest in terms of valuation.
+Let us tap onto the data in Indian Automotive Industry to understand more about the current trends in automobile industry.
+This project demonstrates how the Automotive Industry could harness data to take informed decisions.

+To demonstrate the use of data analytics in identifying most popular car specification combination : Brand, Model, Engine Type, Fuel Type, etc.

+Data Analysis and Visualization:
+- Focus on determining the relationship between various automotive industry related parameters.
+- Attempting to gather useful information and draw conclusions.

+Cars for You!
+- Priority Based Decision Support System.
+- Recommend Car models depending upon your budget, priorities, and preferred fuel type.
+- The algorithm is based on Randomized Multiple Criteria Decision Making.

+P.S.
+Aftokinito is Car in Greek :)

 ## Features

 ## Instructions to run this locally:
-- Clone this repository by ```git clone https://github.com/AditiJoshi12/Aftokinito.git```
+- Clone this repository: ```git clone https://github.com/AditiJoshi12/Aftokinito.git```
 - ```cd ./Aftokinito```
 - Double click on index.html to go to the landing page.
 - If you want to run the Decision Support System: